apache/qpid/qpid/python/README.txt

 = GETTING STARTED =

-1. Make sure the Qpid Python client libraries are on your PYTHONPATH:
+1. Make sure the Qpid Python client libraries are on your PYTHONPATH.
+If you have extracted the archive to the directory /path/to, the following export will work:

-$ export PYTHONPATH=/home/me/qpid-0.8/python
+$ export PYTHONPATH=/path/to/qpid-0.8/python

 2. Make sure a broker is running